Seif-Mamdouh/oidc_service/README.md

   - Fetches the initial `JWKS`
   - Sets up the HTTP server with routes for `/` and `/token`
   - Starts the server on `port 3000`

- ## Use case Scanrio
- - GitHub Actions workflow would generate an OIDC token.
- - This token can then be sent to our system for validation.
- - Our system verifies the token and returns the decoded claims if it's valid.

 ## Test Plan